consensus-shipyard/mir/pkg/blockchain/README.md

 Every node keeps track of all nodes that it knows of.
 At the very beginning, this is solely the genesis block.
 After a couple of blocks have been mined, all nodes together form a tree of blocks.
-Whichever leaf of this tree is the deepest is called the head and the chain of blocks from the genesis block to this leave is the canonical chain.
+Whichever leaf of this tree is the deepest is called the head, and the chain of blocks from the genesis block to this leaf is the canonical chain.
 The payloads of all the blocks in the canonical chain together define the current state stored in the blockchain.

 ```mermaid